silently/wsmock/README.md

 `wsmock.NewGorillaConnAndRecorder` returns two structs:

 - `wsmock.GorillaConn`, the mocked WebSocket connection given to `runWs`
-- `wsmock.Recorder`, server writes recorder used to define assertions
+- `wsmock.Recorder`, that records what is written by `runWs` to `GorillaConn` and propose an API to define assertions on these writes

 The only methods you're supposed to use on `wsmock.GorillaConn` in the tests are: